mdioha/nigeria-ev-charging-2060/README.md

 # Electric Vehicle Charging Infrastructure Requirements for Nigeria to 2060 — model, data and code

-Code and data for the paper *Electric Vehicle Charging Infrastructure Requirements for Nigeria to 2060* (manuscript JUIP-D-26-01375, *Utilities Policy*).
+Code and data for the paper *Electric Vehicle Charging Infrastructure Requirements for Nigeria to 2060* (*Utilities Policy*).
 The supplementary Excel workbook, the Monte Carlo analysis and every figure in the paper can be regenerated from this repository.

 ## What is here